guoqqqi/website-1/_posts/blog/en-US/how-Amazon-EKS-and-APISIX-ingress-controller-work-together-to-manage-complex-traffic.md

 ## Background

-Looking forward, looking forward, the Chinese New Year is near ......
-As traffic managers, sometimes it's hard to stop the unexpected even with all the pre-holiday preparations!
-It's vital to build a well-connected API gateway!
-Here's the ultimate developer trick today: **Amazon EKS + Ingress APISIX!**
+As a traffic manager, sometimes even when you're prepared for the unexpected, it's hard to stop the unexpected.
+Building a four-way API gateway is crucial!
+Here's how **Amazon EKS + Ingress APISIX!** can help with that today.

 ## Introduction